 Plants heal, relieve and calm, but they can also purify, reduce pollution and repair damaged ecosystems.
 The Foundation is committed to exploring these treasures to better imagine our future.
-We offer help and support for scientific work the world over, from medicinal plants at the Buenos Aires Botanical Gardens and the Brest National Botanical Conservatory, to working with the ChimEco Laboratory and the CNRS (French National Centre for Scientific Research) to reduce pollution in the lagoons of Polynesia using water mint.
+We offer help and support for scientific work the world over, from medicinal plants at the Buenos Aires Botanical Gardens and the Brest National Botanical Conservatory, to working with the ChimEco Laboratory and the CNRS (French National Centre for Scientific Research) to reduce pollution in a river water mint.
 We follow these programmes closely to spread our botanical expertise and allow the plants to reveal their secrets in a respectful and sustainable way.

 Using water mint to reduce pollution and purify water

 The ChimEco Laboratory has demonstrated the pollution-reducing powers of aquatic mint through a full-scale experiment at Saint-Laurent-Le-Minier to purify a river polluted with heavy metals (zinc, iron) from an old mine in Les Malines.